Provost’s Taskforce on Artificial Intelligence and the Learning Environment

 Guidance for Instructors

 Given the diversity of learning environments across our campuses, the Taskforce can give high-level guidance for instructors.
-There will be a need to further modify as makes sense within course and disciplinary contexts.
+There will be a need to further modify as it makes sense within course and disciplinary contexts.

 • Identify creative uses for generative AI in your course (idea generation, code samples, creative application of course concepts, study assistance, language practice).
 Discuss limitations of tools like ChatGPT in the topics covered by your course, including the limitation of data used (prior to 2021), factually inaccurate information, biases and discrimination in the data used to generate text and in the output, and the use of culturally inappropriate language and sources.